wu-json/m1-finance-grafana/README.md

 # m1-finance-grafana

-Visualize M1 Finance with Grafana.
+This repository allows you to visualize M1 Finance Account data using Grafana.